 The old adage “Health is Wealth” holds very true for any Trekking/Hiking/Backpacking trip , especially on the Himalayas.

-Unlike Mountaineering or Rock Climbing ,Trekking is not any sport but a recreational activity by definition.
+Unlike Mountaineering or Rock Climbing ,Trekking is not considered a typical sport activity.
+By definition this is essentially a recreational activity.
+Then,

 Logically answering the above,

 - As we gain higher altitude in a trek, the air becomes thinner.
 To cope up with the decreasing level of Oxygen we need to build Aerobic fitness.

 - Defying gravity and walking for a long duration on a steep slope with a rucksack/day-pack require a moderate level of Strength and Endurance training.

 - Above two get coupled on any high altitude Himalayan trek and it is a must that we spend time and effort to address these.